xianshenglu/microfocus-hiring/jd-list-simple.md

 - Strong application architecture understanding
 - Ability and will to influence – setting an agenda and striving to reach it.
 Results orientation
 - Solid English communication capabilities (verbal and written)

+### PPM / Senior Java Software Engineer / 月薪 20-40K / TBD

+**Required Skills:**

+- Working experience as a Java Software Engineer
+- **Proficient in PL/SQL coding and optimizing**
+- **Good command of Oracle performance reports and diagnosis tools**
+- **Good knowledge of popular Java frameworks like Spring, Hibernate, MQ etc**
+- Good knowledge of PostgreSQL is a plus
+- Good knowledge of React/Angular is a plus
+- Good knowledge of AWS, K8S, shell is a plus
+- Experience in data warehouse and ETL is a plus
+- Good Written English skills

+**Education And Work Experiences:**

+- BS/MS in Computer Science or related work experience
+- 5+ years in software industry

 ### SMAX / Senior Java / 月薪 25-40K / 7026121